Home Depot names longtime executive as new CEO

 Edward “Ted” Decker, who has served as Home Depot’s chief operating officer since October 2020, will become president and CEO on March 1.
 Current Chairman and CEO Craig Menear will continue to serve as the company’s board chairman.

-“His ability to blend the art and science of retail is exactly what is needed in the next phase of growth for The Home Depot,” Menear said in a statement.
+“His ability to blend the art and science of retail is exactly what is needed in the next phase of growth for The Home Depot,” Menear, 64, said in a statement.
 “I have tremendous confidence that he will guide our company to new heights.”

 Home Depot’s sales surged in 2020 as the pandemic kept people indoors and itching to do home improvement projects.
 More recently, sales have been boosted by the strong housing market.